manu29585/ArchitectureKata/03_system_scope_and_context.md

 1. User config management has the responsibility to add/update/get email and filter information

-NOTE: Use of User ConFig Management Service is illustrated in next interaction
+**NOTE**: Use of User Config Management Service is illustrated in next interaction

 ### Auto update via E-mail polling